 Clove (Syzygium aromaticum)

 Cloves can help to break up persistent Candida biofilm and greatly enhance any other herbs or prescription drugs you might be using to fight Candida.
 Clove is also able to inhibit Candida yeast, as well as destroy biofilm; so, it’s an excellent choice for an herbal remedy.
 There are different species of cloves, but one of the best, Syzygium aromaticum, contains a large amount of the chemical eugenol.
 You may have cloves on hand in your pantry, simply crush them up and use them in the way that you choose.

 Garlic (Allium sativum)

 Garlic is a potent antifungal, antibacterial, and antiviral herb that has a wide array of health uses.
-The ancient egyptians would use honey and garlic mixtures to treat infected teeth.
+The ancient Egyptians would use honey and garlic mixtures to treat infected teeth.
 You can use garlic internally or topically to get rid of a yeast infection.
 Make sure you mix the garlic in a blender and let it set for a stronger remedy.
-The mixing of garlic causes alliin and alliinase to mix and form allicin.
+The mixing of garlic causes alliin and alliinase to react together and form allicin.
 Allicin won’t be formed in your stomach as the strong acid deactivates the enzyme alliinase.
 However, pureed garlic can be very strong and may cause skin irritation!

 Learn more here: Garlic for Yeast Infections